 Wendy Vogel is a writer and curator based in Brooklyn, New York.
 She received her Master’s degree from Bard’s Center for Curatorial Studies.
-A former editor at Flash Art International, Modern Painters and Art in America, she has also contributed to Artforum.com, art-agenda, Art Lies, Brooklyn Rail, frieze, and The New York Times, among other publications.
+A former editor at Flash Art International, Modern Painters and Art in America, she has contributed to Artforum.com, art-agenda, Art Lies, Art Review, Brooklyn Rail, frieze, and The New York Times, among other publications.
 Wendy’s research interests include legacies of feminist and identity-based practice, as well as the performative and ethical questions around contemporary art production and criticism.

 Wendy worked closely with Peter Halley, the former publisher of index magazine, to edit a history of the downtown alternative-arts publication. index A to Z: art, design, fashion, film and music in the indie era was published by Rizzoli in April 2014.